bitsteller/cells2flows/doc/usage.md

 - `CELLS` (optional):  a sequence of cell ids to use for the computation, be careful that after antenna clustering ids might change.
 If the this paramter is omitted, all cells are used by default.
 - `TRIPS` (optional): trip ids to use, if not set all loaded trips are used

+# Additional parameters

+Observer that when running the full experiment, you need to adjust the additional parameters in the beginning of the following files:

+	* `trip_scaling.py` (population)
+	*  `od.py` (e.g. trip-time distribution related parameters and weekdays to consider)

+See the comments in these files for more info about each parameter.

 # Run the full traffic assignment procedure